EB-3—Third Employment-Based Preference for Other Workers (Unskilled Workers)

 - $1,225 to cover each person, or $750 for each person under the age of 14)

-At the William Jang, PLLC, our Austin immigration attorneys have the experience and the resources you will need as you work through the application process for this preference category.
+At the Law Office of William Jang, PLLC, our Austin immigration attorneys have the experience and the resources you will need as you work through the application process for this preference category.
 To speak with an immigration attorney in Austin about the particulars of your current situation, please call our Austin offices at today.